clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 Of course, supporting multiple protocols, tls stacks, and certs from kubeconfigs means that there's considerable tls handling in kube.
 Fortunately, we have mostly managed to confine it to [one cursed file](https://github.com/clux/kube-rs/blob/11f60c7c5e793a6badc6f8bf3792c0a4e80a500d/kube/src/service/tls.rs).

-And if websockets support were not enough:
+..And if websocket support was not enough:

 > Every api call now goes through [Client::send](https://docs.rs/kube/0.51.0/src/kube/client/mod.rs.html#70-91)'s new Service, rather than `reqwest::send`, and we no longer depend on `reqwest`.